 Data are collected directly from survey respondents and extracted from administrative files.

-For each sampled household in SLID, up to 12 interviews are conducted over a six-year period.
-Every year in January, interviewers collect information regarding respondents' labour market experiences during the previous calendar year.
+For each sampled household in SLID, interviews are conducted over a six-year period.
+Every year between January and March, interviewers collect information regarding respondents' labour market experiences and income during the previous calendar year.
 Information on educational activity and family relationships is also collected at that time.
 The demographic characteristics of family and household members represent a snapshot of the population as of the end of each calendar year.

 SLID interviews are conducted over the telephone using computer-assisted interviewing (CAI).
 The interviewer reads the questions as they appear on the computer screen and keys in the reported information.
 Skip-patterns and edits are built into the collection software, allowing interviewers to immediately detect and resolve response inconsistencies.
 Collection of date-related information (e.g., employment spells, jobless spells, interruption of work), is greatly improved by the use of such an interactive data capture technique.
 Another advantage of the CAI technology is the feeding back of details from the previous interview, helping respondents to recall past events.